jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Next
 ```

-##### Execution control is call control
+##### Execution Flow Control is Call Control

-This means that in Symbol the definition of execution control is selecting what command to call next depending on a Boolean state.
+This means that in Symbol the definition of execution flow is selecting what command to call next depending on a Boolean state.

 You could speak of conditional calls, actually.

-Calls can be managed by execution control.
-Execution control manages the regular order of the calls *and* can alter the regular traversal of calls depending on a Boolean result (If, Select, For, Do).
+Calls can be managed by execution flow.
+Execution flow manages the regular order of the calls *and* can alter the regular traversal of calls depending on a Boolean result (If, Select, For, Do).
 The Boolean result can spring from any combination of forms of algebra that in the end returns a Boolean result.
 Comparison algebra and Boolean algebra return Boolean results.

-#### => Execution Control
+#### => Execution Flow

-But... if you pass a clause reference to an execution control command the execution control CAN call the clause, but only in the context of the command instance that called the execution control command!
+But... if you pass a command reference to an execution flow command the execution flow CAN call the clause, but only in the context of the command instance that called the execution flow command!

-Execution control commands might call clauses in the context of a *specific call* to the clause’s command definition.
+Execution flow commands might call clauses in the context of a *specific call* to the clause’s command definition.

 Access Ways